-At Lake Buttermere, the weather wasn’t great but we had a lovely, peaceful walk in beautiful surroundings and managed to get some nice shots.
+At Lake Buttermere, the weather wasn’t great.
+However, we had a peaceful walk in beautiful surroundings and managed to get some nice shots.

-But on the way back, we decided on a bit of a detour (much to the dismay of those not with us as we had the keys to cottage 2…oops).
-However, we found a beautiful old bridge with amazing views and a bit further upstream, a viewpoint with a sheer 100-200 foot drop which Sue felt quite comfortable sitting on the edge of…made me feel sick if I am honest.
+But on the way back, we decided on a bit of a detour (much to the dismay of those not with us as we had the keys to cottage 2.
+Oops).
+However, we found a beautiful old bridge with amazing views and a bit further upstream.
+It had a viewpoint with a sheer 100-200 foot drop which Sue felt quite comfortable sitting on the edge of.
+Made me feel sick if I am honest.

-That night, some of the members knocked up a rather wonderful meal (Chili) and we ate, drank and chatted the night away whilst watching some of our images on a projector kindly supplied by another member.
+That night, some of the members knocked up a rather wonderful meal (Chili).
+We ate, drank and chatted the night away.
+All whilst watching some of our images on a projector kindly supplied by another member.

-Our patience paid off as after an hour or so the sun started to shine but with the bonus of some pretty impressive cloud formations.
+Our patience paid off as after an hour or so the sun started to shine.
+It came with the bonus of some pretty impressive cloud formations.
 I think I got some of my favourite shots of the trip here and plan to go back one day with the family.

-Back to the cottage again for another hearty breakfast and we all packed up as the plan was to head off for some more shots, have some lunch and make our way home.
+Back to the cottage again for another hearty breakfast.
+Then we all packed up as the plan was to head off for some more shots, have some lunch and make our way home.

 Finally, a small group of us headed to a local pub for a last lunch and then made our way home.
 I was absolutely exhausted and after an hour’s driving, I pulled over and fell asleep for an hour before completing the rest of the 6 hour drive back to Weymouth.

-A completely exhausting but totally enjoyable weekend and everyone agreed that the location and accommodation was stunning (and we didn’t fight once).
+A completely exhausting but totally enjoyable weekend.
+Everyone agreed that the location and accommodation was stunning (and we didn’t fight once).
 What a great bunch of people!

 If you would like to join ATP Members to get some cool training (weddings, DSLR, stock photography, business) and perhaps meet up with us on the next trip (possibly rutting stags in Richmond park in October 2012), then go to ATP Members and check it out.